How To Pack Medication for Air Travel Internationally

 • Pack backup cooling methods

-KEEN TIP: Test your cooling system for 72 hours before your trip to ensure it maintains the required temperature range.
+KEEN TIP: Test your cooling system for 72 hours or more before your trip to ensure it maintains the required temperature range.
 Many travelers make the mistake of assuming any cooler will work, but medication storage often requires precise temperature control.
+If you don’t have a medical-grade cooler bag, then an insulated bag with gel/ice packs is an option as well.

+Why clear bags?
 When you get to security, you are going to place the bag, opened, in a bin with all the clear bags in it.
 This transparency allows security and customs officials to examine contents without handling your medications directly.

 medication packing prescription drugs

-The label should clearly show:
+The prescription label should clearly show:

-• Your name matching your travel identification
+• Your name matching your passport name

 • The prescribing doctor’s name